tinymce/tinymce-docs/plugins/comments.md

 ### Configuring the Comments 2.0 toolbar button

-The **Add Comment** toolbar button is available by default if the toolbar menu is not customized.
+The **Add comment** toolbar button is available by default if the toolbar menu is not customized.

 In case of a customized toolbar menu, use the following script to configure the Comments 2.0 toolbar button: